 How much should I spend on a MacBook Pro monitor?

-To get the best viewing experience possible with an immensely colour-accurate monitor and great resolution and brightness, you'll be needing to spend between $750 and $1500.
+To get the best viewing experience possible with an immensely colour-accurate monitor and great resolution and brightness, you'll need to spend between $750 and $1500.

 Spending more is likely to get you wider coverage of colour spaces, alongside potentially higher contrast ratios and brightness, and may also get you a wider array of ports, for instance.